Hurghada Excursions to Dendera

 Two corridors that isolate the large sanctuary are notable.
 The sanctuary’s rear wall is dominated by an enormous false door framed by a double cavetto moulding on slender columns and topped by a uraeus frieze.
 A cult niche high up in the wall corresponds to the location of the statue niche in the sanctuary of the main temple.
 These passages are too narrow to be used and must have been added for symbolic and optical effects.

-Its scenes depict Trajan, Augustus’ later successor, making offerings to Hathor, and are among the finest to be found in Egypt.
+Its scenes depict Trajan, Augustus’s later successor, making offerings to Hathor and are among the finest in Egypt.
 It was the ritual location where Hathor gave birth to the young Ihy or Harsomtus, two alternative youthful deities who generally stand for the youth phase of creator gods.
 There are also figures of the god Bes, a patron of childbirth, carved on the abaci above the column capitals.
 The reliefs on the exterior walls are superbly preserved and portray the divine birth and childhood of the infant Horus, whose rites legitimize the divine descent of the king.

 An ambulatory surrounded the birth house.
 The composite capitals of the columns carry high pillars with Bes figures.
 The frontal ambulatory is extended by adding three columns into a kiosk, with the front corners formed by L-shaped pillars.
 The kiosk had a timbered roof that must have connected to the stone structure of the birth house.
 This merging of the ambulatory with a kiosk is a novelty.
 At older birth houses, a court was attached as a separate structure.